UCLALibrary/ansible_uclalib_role_java_ant/README.md

 Role Variables
 --------------

- * ant_major_version: the major version number of the Ant binary you wish to install, defaults to 3.
- * ant_version: the full version number of the Ant binary you wish to install, defaults to 3.0.5
+ * ant_version: the full version number of the Ant binary you wish to install, defaults to 1.9.7

 Dependencies
 ------------